-- o Dean and/or Associate Director of Advising Services
+- Dean and/or Associate Director of Advising Services

-- o Dean of School for student's program
+- Dean of School for student's program

-- o Practice Representative
+- Practice Representative

-- o Dean of Students
+- Dean of Students

 - o The student's Academic Advisor

 - o Depending on the specific situation, additional administrators may be asked to participate.

 Students must petition the Educational Review Board in writing.
 A hearing will be scheduled and they will meet in person with the ERB.
 They explain how they have arrived at their present academic and/or practice situations and demonstrate that they have made a good-faith effort to improve their standing.
 They also present a plan that lays out how they intend to address their status.
 The Board members are allowed to ask questions of them.